social-influence/sitt-dataset/README.md

 ## Dataset Description

 The SITT taxonomy contains 58 social influence techniques, divided into 9 categories.
-The full description and definitions is available in the paper.
+The full description and definitions are available in the paper.

 ### A. Appeal to a positive or negative image (*Image*)